Nikolayemelyanov/MyWebQuizEngine/README.md

 The `id` field is a generated unique integer identifier for the quiz.
 Also, the response doesn't include the answer field.

 If the request JSON does not contain title or text, or they are empty strings (`""`), then the server should respond with the  `400 (Bad request)` status code.
 If the number of options in the quiz is less than 2, the server returns the same status code.

+## Delete a Quiz

+A user can delete their quiz by sending the `DELETE` request to `/api/quizzes/{id}`.

+If the operation was successful, the service returns the `204 (No content)` status code without any content.

+If the specified quiz does not exist, the server returns `404 (Not found)`.
+If the specified user is not the author of this quiz, the response is the `403 (Forbidden)` status code.

 ## Get a Quiz by Id